Kate Beynon

-Kate Beynon is an Australian contemporary artist based in Melbourne.
+Kate Beynon (born 1970) is an Australian contemporary artist based in Melbourne.

 Early life and education

-Beynon was born to a Chinese–Malaysian mother and a Welsh father in Hong Kong.
+Beynon was born in 1970 to a Chinese–Malaysian mother and a Welsh father in Hong Kong.
 Her family emigrated from Hong Kong in 1974 and settled in Melbourne, Australia.
 She attended the University of Melbourne in 1989 and graduated from the Victorian College of the Arts in 1993 with a BFA.

 Art practice and career

-Beynon's work addresses ideas of transcultural life, feminism, and notions of hybridity in today’s world.
+Beynon's work addresses ideas of transcultural life, feminism, and notions of hybridity in today's world.
 She is known for her depictions of the Chinese heroine Li Ji, who is situated in a modern context.
 Through Li Ji, Beynon explores a hybrid Australian existence and a sense of belonging within a mixed and multi-layered identity.

 Beynon has participated in-group exhibitions internationally and has held over 25 solo exhibitions.
 She has also participated in major feminist art shows, including Global Feminisms (2007) and The F–Word, Contemporary Feminist Art in Australia (2014).
 In 1995, Beynon travelled to Beijing to study Mandarin.
 While she was there, she discovered the story of Li Ji through a Chinese/English language textbook.
 In 2004, Beynon was awarded with the Professional Development Grant from the Visual arts funds of Australia council for a residency in Harlem, New York.
 She was also granted the Arts Victoria, International Program in 2012 to exhibit in India.
 Beynon has been an eight–time Archibald Prize finalist in 2006, 2010, 2011, 2012, 2014, 2016, 2017 and 2020.

 Beynon is represented by Sutton Gallery in Melbourne, where she has been exhibiting since 1996, and Milani Gallery in Brisbane.
-Beynon’s work is included in public collections across the world.
+Beynon's work is included in public collections across the world.

 Artwork

 Having immigrated to Australia at the age of four, Beynon experienced a hybrid world of two cultures.
-Beynon’s work is centered on her mixed heritage as an Australian with Welsh, English, Chinese, Malaysian, and Norwegian ancestry.
-Her art’s narratives are inspired by ancient Chinese myths, which she adapts and situates in the modern world.
+Beynon's work is centered on her mixed heritage as an Australian with Welsh, English, Chinese, Malaysian, and Norwegian ancestry.
+Her art's narratives are inspired by ancient Chinese myths, which she adapts and situates in the modern world.
 At the start of her career, she experimented with Chinese calligraphy, questioning the notions of race and culture within her own family.
 Beynon also implements Eastern (manga) and Western comic book styles as a visual genre, and modern graffiti.
 Her interest in writing as an art form stems from her grandfather, who was a calligrapher and the last person in her family to read and write Chinese.
-Her first work, "the foolish old man moves the mountain", is a story taken from her grandfather’s book.
+Her first work, "the foolish old man moves the mountain", is a story taken from her grandfather's book.